virtualjj/cis-aws-benchmark-section-3-monitoring-remediate/README.md

 The advantage of custom naming is that you can more easily align resource names with your organization's naming conventions.

-This template is also non-destructive so you should be able to deploy and remove without interfering with existing resources.
-However, always do your own tests just in case!
+This template is also non-destructive so you should be able to deploy and remove without interfering with existing resources but do test first!

-# Which AWS regions does this template support?

-The main dependency is on SNS.
-Available SNS regions can be reference at the FAQ [Q: Is Amazon SNS available in all regions where AWS services are available?](https://aws.amazon.com/sns/faqs/) which currently lists:

-- US East (Northern Virginia)
-- US West (Oregon)
-- US West (Northern California)
-- EU (Ireland)
-- EU (Frankfurt)
-- Asia Pacific (Singapore)
-- Asia Pacific (Tokyo)
-- Asia Pacific (Sydney)
-- South America (Sao Paulo)

-# How do I deploy this template?
+# STACK DEPLOYMENT

 1. Login to your AWS account and select the region that you want to deploy template.